'Wanda' (1970) by Barbara Loden

 Wanda's mental state is something I think many critics fail to mention in their analysis.
 Whenever Wanda goes out and has sex with random men, I don't think she's doing it for validation or companionship; it feels like more of a survival instinct.
 She's too depressed to put in the effort needed to keep up with a legitimate job (whether it be motherhood or a 9-to-5 in that downtrodden sewing factory), so she uses men to get the things she needs because doing so takes the least effort.
 She attaches herself to Mr. Dennis not because she's desperate, but because it would be easier to go with him than to make the choice to do something else.

 As someone who deals with depression, I know what it's like to feel like life is pointless.
 I went through an especially dark period a few years ago when I put myself in dangerous positions simply because I didn't care what might happen to me.
 This is where Wanda is at throughout the entirety of the film.
 Her life will never change because she doesn't have the means or energy to change it.
 It's a vicious cycle that she can't shake.
 It's heartbreaking.
-It's feminist cinema at it's finest and I can't figure out how the hell this film managed to slip through the cracks.
+It's feminist cinema at its finest and I can't figure out how the hell this film managed to slip through the cracks.
 See it immediately.
 Make your friends see it.
 MAKE YOUR MOM SEE IT.
 Talk about it ad nauseam.
 We can't afford to let it disappear.

 This final freeze frame image will forever haunt me.